 In a previous article, I wrote about the Challenger Arms Corporation Plainsman “pneumatic” air pistol.
 That article described how the pneumatic Plainsman was effectively a further development of the Apache air pistol.
 Both pistols were designed by Albert Dale Fogel who was a financial partner and Vice President of Design and Production at the National Cart and Challenger Arms Corporations.

-In the mid-1950’s, the National Cart Corporation was in financial difficulty which inevitably resulted in the downfall of both companies.
+In the mid-1950s, the National Cart Corporation was in financial difficulty which inevitably resulted in the downfall of both companies.
 The Goodenow Manufacturing Corporation of Erie, Pennsylvania revived the Plainsman line of airguns in 1954 and added the CO₂ gas variant to the pistol, rifle and air shotgun lines.
 However, production lasted for only four years and ceased in 1958.
-It’s interesting that Goodenow were able to continue using the Challenger Arms Corporation name on the air guns that they manufactured.
+It’s interesting that Goodenow was able to continue using the Challenger Arms Corporation name on the air guns that they manufactured.
 Whether they bought the Challenger Arms Corporation brand or obtained the rights to use the name is still a mystery.

-The Challenger Arms Corporation Plainsman CO₂ air pistol was introduced to Jimmie Dee’s air gun collection about a six weeks ago [this article was originally published on August 11th 2016 – Ed].
+The Challenger Arms Corporation Plainsman CO₂ air pistol was introduced to Jimmie Dee’s air gun collection about six weeks ago [this article was originally published on August 11th 2016 – Ed].
 It was purchased from an online auction with only its cosmetic condition known.
 On delivery, the true condition of the pistol was revealed.
 The box was in a very poor state with one side of the lid missing.
-Nonetheless, the pistol has its box and I am confident that I can make a replica to provide the pistol some improved protection.
+Nonetheless, the pistol has its box and I am confident that I can make a replica to provide the pistol with some improved protection.
 Interestingly, this box has a linen effect print whereas many others that I have seen have a wood effect print.

 Whilst it looked in good condition from the auction photographs, the pistol has been repainted with a brush.
 However, it functioned perfectly and all parts were present and undamaged.
 I considered that as it had been poorly repainted, I would endeavour to restore the pistol properly.

 The first step was of course to disassemble it into its component parts.
 The black “tenite” grips are attached with a single screw on each side.
 A grub screw holds the blacked brass barrel in place whilst the foresight is a push fit over the barrel’s muzzle.
 The bolt probe was removed by tapping out the locking pin and then withdrawing the bolt from the rear of the pistol.
-The hammer and cocking knob were removed by unscrewing the rear cap and withdrawing with the trigger pulled.
+The hammer and cocking knob was removed by unscrewing the rear cap and withdrawing with the trigger pulled.
 The trigger is held in place with a roll pin.
 The valve unit is held in place with a circular nut hidden behind a rubber “debounce” washer.
 The same tool that I used to remove the valve nut on the Apache airguns and the pneumatic Plainsman was also the perfect tool for this pistol too.
 Once this was removed, along with the valve locating grub screw, the valve body was gently tapped out using a wooden dowel from the CO₂ capsule chamber.

 If you are planning to use the disassembled photograph for reference when stripping your CO₂ Plainsman, beware that it has a couple of errors and omissions.
 First, the trigger sear is shown the wrong way round.
 Importantly, what looks like a spring top hat should be on the CO₂ capsule side of the spring rather than the valve side.
 The valve body will not close completely if it is fitted as shown in the photograph.
 Lastly, there are two valve sealing washers.
-One as shown to seal the two halves of the valve body together, but there is one more that seals the piercing pin section of the valve body to the steel CO₂ capsule tube.
+One is shown to seal the two halves of the valve body together, but there is one more that seals the piercing pin section of the valve body to the steel CO₂ capsule tube.